k-talo/volatile-highlights.el/README.md

 ## Extending with Other Packages

-`volatile-highlights` can be configured to work with other packages that have their own yank/paste or navigation commands.
+`volatile-highlights` can be configured to work with other packages that have their own yank/paste or insertion/deletion commands.

 ### Evil (Extensible Vi Layer)